Matias-Libes-De-Geyter/MLP-pattern-recognition/README.md

 - **Regularization methods:** Early stopping & Dropout.

 ## Introduction
 The aim of this project was, using a very simple Feed-Forward Neural Network and Adam optimizer, to firstly get a good accuracy on MNIST database.
-This was a success, therefore the aim became to implement an interface so the user could draw numbers and as the NN to guess.
+This was a success, therefore the aim became to implement an interface so the user could draw numbers and ask the NN to guess.
 I used exclusively the slides of UToyko's Advanced Data Analysis class by *Takashi Ishida* (ishi@k.u-tokyo.ac.jp) for my code and understanding, with a hand from chatGPT for giving readMNIST, reverseInt (Big-endian to Little-endian conversion) and read/write files functions.

 ### Why C++ ?
 - Firstly, I used C++ because I'm much more familiar with it than Python.
 I was also interested to challenge myself to see if I could build a neural network from scratch, without pytorch or similar libraries.